Employees

 * Coverage: Domestic site

-* Female workers in management correspond to senior managers, senior research engineers and senior counsels
+* Female workers in management correspond to executives, senior managers, senior research engineers and senior counsels

 Total Workforce